 Agenda Item Summary of issue discussed Assurance and actions required Key risks identified Decisions made Escalations to Trust Board (or referral to other committee) in Q3 towards the requirements of the IG Toolkit, as well as the work of the IG Committee and information on IG breach monitoring.
 Neighbourhood and Campus QLT Part 2 Chair - Simon Thacker joined the meeting at 4.30 pm.
-Verbal report Concerns raised re identity and role Continues to require additional development and role clarity Risks to delivery The Chair considered it fundamental to the Governance Improvement Action Plan that the infrastructure of QLTs is addressed.
-Post meeting note Action A revised model to be developed by Simon Thacker based upon his proposal and recommendations for CRG's, with revisions submitted to the Quality committee for sign off Service recipient feedback Some very useful information to take back to Mental Health Alliance, particularly around the involvement in the Kedleston Unit décor, 4Es meetings and lack of uptake for advocacy Communication with stakeholder groups None Any other business and effectiveness None Meeting over ran but large agenda was confirmed
+Continues to require additional development and role clarity Risks to delivery The Chair considered it Post meeting note Action Verbal report fundamental to the Governance Improvement A revised model to be developed by Simon Concerns raised re identity and role Action Plan that the infrastructure of QLTs is addressed.
+Thacker based upon his proposal and recommendations for CRG's, with revisions submitted to the Quality committee for sign off Service recipient feedback Some very useful information to take back to Mental Health Alliance, particularly around the involvement in the Kedleston Unit décor, 4Es meetings and lack of uptake for advocacy Communication with stakeholder groups None Any other business and effectiveness None Meeting over ran but large agenda was confirmed